tomitheninja/university/num_algos/any.md

-# Is there any item with this property?
+# Do we have any item with the searched property?

 It's almost like the find algorithm, except